-This recipe is good, but nougat has consistency of the gummy candy.
-I was looking for something different, more crunchy, I quess.
-If you have some good recipes of the perfect nougat please, please, please let me know, my family loves them.
+This recipe is good, but nougat has the consistency of the gummy candy.
+I was looking for something different, more crunchy, I guess.
+If you have some good recipes for the perfect nougat please, please, please let me know, my family loves them.

 - 1/2 cup dry cranberries

 - 1 cup light corn syrup

 - 1/4 cup water

 - 2 egg whites, room temperature

 - 2 tsp vanilla extract

 - pink food coloring

 - 1/4 cup (1/2 stick) softened butter